toshikiochiai/NPVAE/README.md

 ```
 * --smiles_path, `SMILES_PATH`: Please specify the path of your SMILES data.
 * --save_path, `SAVE_PATH`:Please specify the path to save your obtained data. **Before running this program, please make a new folder named `input_data` under this path.
 Then, under `input_data`, please make a new folder named `weights`.**
+* -freq, --frequency, `FREQUENCY`: Frequency threshold for applying decomposition.
+Acyclic structures smaller than this value are subjected to decomposition focusing on the functional groups.
+This means that the larger this value is set, the smaller scale of decomposition is performed. default:`5`
 #### 1.2.
 Training
 (Skip this process if you use the pre-trained parameters.) \
 The training uses multiple GPUs for acceleration. please make sure your GPUs are available.